mikechamberlain/magic-crop/README.md

 Algorithm is:
  1. Calculate the 3 most popular colors across the entire image.
 Consider these our *background colors*.
- 2. Sample some "randomly" distributed points around the image, and from each point work in all four directions towards each edge.
+ 2. Sample some "randomly" distributed points around the image, and from each point work in all four directions towards each side.
- 3. If, in any direction, we hit a *background color*, OR we make it to the *edge*, then store this as a potential cropping bound for that direction.
+ 3. If, in any direction, we hit a background color, OR we make it to the edge, then store this as a potential cropping bound for that side.
  4. For each of the 4 potential directional bounds calculated above, choose the most popular (mode) for each edge, to represent our final crop region.
  5. Apply this crop region to our original image.